IHStudent/Code-snippets/README.md

 A portfolio of my code snippets

 # What is what:
-Filereader - A simple file reader that skips a line if a certain string is in it
+Filereaderjava - A simple file reader that skips a line if a certain string is in it in java